Rolakamin/E-Commerce-Data-Analysis/README.md

 ### Data Sources
 The dataset used in this project was obtained from the DataDNA dataset challenges provided by Onyx Data.
 It consists of a single table with 8 columns and 541,909 rows.
 The dataset contains transactional data spanning from 2010 to 2011, tracking purchases made by customers.
+You can access the dataset by downloading it from this link.

 ### Dataset Description
 The table includes the following fields: